-Joe Biden Calls Possible Donald Trump Refusal To Leave Office ‘A Serious Concern’ Says ‘Democracy Is At Risk’
+Joe Biden Calls Possible Donald Trump Refusal To Leave Office ‘A Serious Concern,’ Says ‘Democracy Is At Risk’

 While political observers and legal experts have long warned that in the event of a 2020 election defeat, Donald Trump may simply refuse to step down and vacate the White House, the question has rarely been put to the Democratic presidential candidates who would be tasked with handling the massive constitutional crisis.
 But on Wednesday, during a CNN town hall broadcast, former Vice President Joe Biden was asked that very question by an audience member.

-Though the question, as seen in the video below on this page, at first drew laughter from the audience and even a chuckle from Biden himself, the former vice president quickly changed his demeanor, calling the question “serious.”
+Though the question, as seen in the video below on this page, at first drew laughter from the audience and even a chuckle from Biden himself, the former vice president quickly changed his demeanor, calling the matter “serious.”

 “It’s a serious question.
-A serious concern,” Biden told the CNN town hall audience.
-He then followed by posing a “rhetorical question” to the audience.
+A serious concern,” Biden told the CNN town hall audience, following up by posing a “rhetorical question” to the crowd.

-“Did you ever think in your lifetime, no matter how young or old you are, any person would be able to ask that question, to be taken seriously?”
-Biden said.
+“Did you ever think in your lifetime, no matter how young or old you are, any person would be able to ask that question, to be taken seriously?” he said.
 “I’m not joking.
 Our democracy is at risk.”

-Biden then attempted to answer the question regarding his personal plan for a response, should Trump attempt to remain in office by somehow challenging the legitimacy of his electoral defeat in November.
-But Biden said only that due to the adversarial approach Trump has taken toward the country’s top military, intelligence, and law enforcement agencies, “I have no worry about him being escorted out of the White House.”
+Biden then attempted to answer regarding his personal plan for a response, should Trump attempt to remain in office by somehow challenging the legitimacy of a possible electoral defeat in November.
+But the Democratic hopeful said that due to the adversarial approach the president has taken toward the country’s top military, intelligence, and law enforcement agencies, he has “no worry about him being escorted out of the White House.”

 Q: What would you do if President Trump loses the election but refuses to concede?